Automated Network Task Scheduling in rConfig V8

 Operational efficiency: Deploy configuration snippets on schedules, synchronize external integrations automatically, and perform system maintenance tasks without administrator intervention.

-Flexibility and control: Tasks can target individual devices, entire categories, or tagged device groups, with the ability to pause, modify, or manually trigger any task without disrupting schedules.
+Flexibility and control: Tasks can target individual devices, entire command groups (categories), tagged device groups, agents, or rule-based Smart Groups, with the ability to pause, modify, or manually trigger any task without disrupting schedules.

 Task Execution Architecture